Chapter 2: General Principles, Rules, and Procedures for Appointment, Reappointment, and Termination

-The Provost, or in the case of faculty in the School of Medicine Clinical Departments the Dean of the School of Medicine, may recommend the award of emeritus or emerita status to the Chancellor, who may recommend action to the Board of Trust.
-Emeritus or emerita actions generally will be made at the spring meeting of the Board.
+The Provost, or in the case of faculty in the School of Medicine Clinical Departments the Dean of the School of Medicine, may recommend the award of Emeritus or Emerita status to the Chancellor, who may recommend action to the Board of Trust.
+Emeritus or Emerita actions generally will be made at the spring meeting of the Board.
 The action of the Board of Trust is transmitted by the Provost to the Dean, who notifies the department chair and the faculty member.
 No public announcement may be made until after Board of Trust action.
-Public recognition of emeritus or emerita status is made at Commencement at the end of the academic year.
+Public recognition of Emeritus or Emerita status is made at Commencement at the end of the academic year.

 On occasion, a school may contract with an Emeritus or Emerita Professor to teach as a lecturer a specific course or perform other specific and limited duties.

-In rare cases, emeritus or emerita status will be awarded to an administrative officer who does not hold faculty rank.
-The procedure for consideration of such status will, insofar as possible, parallel that for tenured faculty, except that consideration for the award of emeritus or emerita status must start with the recommendation of the Provost or Vice Chancellor for Health Affairs to the Chancellor.
+In rare cases, Emeritus or Emerita status will be awarded to an administrative officer of Vanderbilt University who does not hold faculty rank.
+The procedure for consideration of such status will, insofar as possible, parallel that for tenured faculty, except that consideration for the award of Emeritus or Emerita status must start with the recommendation of the Provost to the Chancellor.

 A faculty member may terminate an appointment effective at the end of an academic year, provided that he or she gives notice in writing as early as possible, preferably before March 1.
 Faculty members not on academic-year appointments should give notice in writing at least four months prior to the date on which they wish their appointment to terminate.
 Faculty members resigning tenure appointments are expected to give at least six months’ notice.
 Waivers of notice periods may be negotiated by express consent of both parties.